jusidama18/TG-save-local/README.md

 - `API_ID`: Your Telegram API ID.
 You can obtain it by creating a new application on the [Telegram website](https://my.telegram.org/apps).
 - `API_HASH`: Your Telegram API hash.
 This is also provided when you create a new application on the Telegram website.
 - `SESSION_STRING`: The Pyrogram session string.
-You can generate it by running the [Pyrogram session creation script](https://docs.pyrogram.org/start/Project-Setup#api-id-api-hash).
+You can generate it by running the `python3 session_generate.py`.
 - `BOT_TOKEN`: The Telegram Bot token.
 You can create a new bot and obtain the token by talking to the [BotFather](https://core.telegram.org/bots#botfather).

 Once you have the required information, create a `.env` file in the project directory and populate it with the environment variables: